 - Observations: X

-- Areas of good practice: [list]
+- Areas of good practice: [specific examples]

 DETAILED FINDINGS